flash7even/programming-contest/Problem Setting/Problemsetting.md

 I have been working on problem setting since 2016.
-Here are some problems of mine which have been published in different contest platforms.
+Here are some problems of mine which have been published in different contest platforms so far.
+Please feel free to knock me if you find any issues regarding any of the problems.

 1. [Non Super Boring Substring](https://algo.codemarshal.org/contests/bacsrpc18/problems/D) (BACS RPC Online Selection Contest 2018)
 2. [Forming Teams](https://www.hackerearth.com/problem/algorithm/forming-teams-b66d2022/) (Hackerearth August Circuits'18)